Julio Rodríguez: 2024

 Rodríguez had his worst offensive season in 2024, batting .273/.325/.409 with 20 home runs and 24 stolen bases.
 He and Bobby Witt Jr. became the first two players to have 20 home runs and 20 steals in the first three seasons of their MLB career.
 Rodríguez missed several weeks in July and August after suffering a high ankle sprain crashing into the center field wall, limiting him to the designated hitter role for nine games after returning from the injured list.
-He had a strong final month of the season, batting .328 with 7 home runs and 6 steals in September, which he credited to hitting coach Edgar Martínez, who re-joined the team's coaching staff in late August after the firing of manager Scott Servais.
+He had a strong final month of the season, batting .328 with seven home runs and six steals in September, which he credited to hitting coach Edgar Martínez, who re-joined the team's coaching staff in late August after the firing of manager Scott Servais.
+He was named the AL Player of the Week for the week of September 15–21.

-2025: All-Star, 30–30 club
+2025: All-MLB, 30–30 club

 Rodríguez hit a decisive grand slam in a win over the Chicago White Sox on May 19, 2025.
 In July, he was named to the All-Star Game, but chose not to play and was replaced by teammate Randy Arozarena.
 As in prior seasons, Rodríguez hit much better in the second half.
 On August 3, he hit his 100th career home run, which also made him the first player to begin his MLB career with four consecutive 20–20 seasons.
-He hit two home runs in September 6, beginning a win streak that led to Seattle winning the AL West.
+He hit two home runs on September 6, beginning a win streak that led to Seattle winning the AL West.
 He stole two bases on September 27, joining the 30–30 club for the second time.

-He finished the regular season batting .267/.324/.474 with 32 home runs and 30 stolen bases.
+Rodríguez finished the regular season batting .267/.324/.474 with 32 home runs and 30 stolen bases.
+He led the AL in plate appearances and at bats.
+He was named to the All-MLB Team and finished sixth in AL MVP voting.
+He was a finalist for the Gold Glove for the second time, losing to Cedanne Rafaela.
+He led AL center fielders in games played, putouts, and total zone runs.
+However, he trailed Rafaela and three others in defensive runs saved.